lgeorgieff/javascript/closure_tools/closure_compiler/README.md

  * Suppresses all warnings of the specified group

 You find all warning groups respectively error groups at the [closure compiler github page](https://github.com/google/closure-compiler/wiki/Warnings).

+In general the [Closure Compiler](https://developers.google.com/closure/compiler/) will exit with return code _1_ when the compilation ended with an error.
+In other cases, e.g. warnings or a graceful compilation, the return code is _0_.

 To suppress particular errors you can use a whitelist file.
 The errors specifed in this whitelist will turn errors into warnings.
 An example is available at [warnings_whitelist.txt](warnings_whitelist.txt) and the corresponding erroneous script is available at [erroneous.js](erroneous.js).
 To run it you have to call _java -jar compiler.jar --js erroneous.js --checks-only --warning&#95;level=VERBOSE --warnings&#95;whitelist&#95;file=warnings&#95;whitelist.txt_.